sjbrunst/spark-repartition/text.md

 We can repartition our data.
 Calling `.repartition(numPartitions)` on an RDD in Spark will shuffle the data into the number of partitions we specify.
 Let's try adding that to our code.

 We'll run the same thing as before, but insert `.repartition(8)` between the `.map` and the `.flatMap`.
-Our data will have the same number of partitions, but the data will be redistributed across those partitions.
+Our RDD will have the same number of partitions as before, but the data will be redistributed across those partitions.
 Then our second line looks like this:

     val composite = sc.parallelize(2 to n, 8).map(x => (x, (2 to (n / x)))).repartition(8).flatMap(kv => kv._2.map(_ * kv._1))

-Our new DAG is a little more complicated:
+Our new DAG is a little more complicated because the repartition added another shuffle:

 ![DAG with repartition](repartition_DAG.png)